 I just don't know how the sculptor had originally intended this.
 I also thought at first that this one was Pride, or Hubris, a lady with voluptuous bosom that sits high on horseback.
-Or maybe it should depict a donkey?
+Or should it be one donkey?

 Dolce Far Niente